 As host institution, SUTD will lead collaboration across the Singapore ecosystem – Agency for Science, Technology and Research (A*STAR), Nanyang Technological University, Singapore (NTU), National University of Singapore (NUS), and Singapore Institute of Technology (SIT).

 Companies with research and innovation problems, are welcome to contact the FCP Office to explore potential collaborations, and leverage on the FCP programme to translate research into market-ready solutions.

 FCP encourages collaboration between industry and research ecosystem.
 It will provide easy access to testbeds to facilitate development of 5G and future communication technologies.

 Grants calls will be issued for research and translation projects in the area of future communications technologies to address industry challenges.
-Do look out for announcements from the FCP on the grant calls later this year.
+Do look out for announcements from FCP on the grant calls.

 FCP seeks to collaborate with R&D partners both domestically and internationally to explore opportunities in joint research and/or educational projects, as well as joint workshops to exchange and strengthen knowledge in the area of future communications and its applications.

 To strengthen our pool of talents in this area, the FCP will support Masters-level scholarships for local students to pursue research and translational projects related to future communications technologies, from 2021 to 2025.

 - Singaporean citizens;

 - Full-time or part-time Masters students enrolled in the Institution’s degree programmes in the area of future communications;